stavan54sk/JSE-40-01/README.md

 The course is divided into seven modules, each(except module 0) containing study resources, labs, quizzes, and module tests to help you solidify your understanding of JavaScript.

 ### 0. Introduction
-- Course Structure,Syllabus,Learning Objectives and Graduate Profile,
+- Course Structure,Syllabus,Learning Objectives and Graduate Profile

 ### 1. Introduction to JavaScript and Computer Programming
 - Overview of the JavaScript language and basic programming concepts.